+The vent cap is not considered in the overall length of the venting system.
 The vent must be installed to prevent flue gas leakage.
 Care must be taken during assembly to ensure that all joints are sealed properly and are airtight.
 The vent must be installed to prevent the potential accumulation of condensate in the vent pipes.
 It is required that:

-- 1. The vent must be installed with a condensate drain located in proximity to the heater as directed by the vent manufacturer. - 2.
-The vent must be installed with a slight upward slope of not less than 1/4 inch per foot of horizontal run to the vent terminal. - 3.
-The vent must be insulated through the length of the horizontal run.
+- The vent must be installed with a condensate drain located in proximity to the heater as directed by the vent manufacturer. - 2.
+The vent must be installed with a slight upward slope of not less than 1/4 inch per foot of horizontal run to the vent terminal. - The vent must be insulated through the length of the horizontal run.